angular/angular/aio/content/guide/router.md

 When you know for certain that a `HeroDetailComponent` instance will *never, never, ever* be re-used, you can simplify the code with the *snapshot*.

-The `route.snapshot` provides the initial value of the route parameters.
+The `route.snapshot` provides the initial value of the route parameter map.
 You can access the parameters directly without subscribing or adding observable operators.
 It's much simpler to write and read: